akalinow/TPCReco/README.md

 ../bin/tpcGUI --meta.configJson ~/.tpcreco/config/test.json
 ```

 Any application parameter can be set using the JSON file, or a command line argument.
-Command line arguments **overwrite** settings from JSON file.
+Command line arguments **overwrite** settings from the JSON file.
 List of all parameters is provided by

 ```Shell